-Ophthalmologic examinations for our cataract study using these devices were initiated in Hiroshima and Nagasaki in collaboration with ophthalmologists in Hiroshima and Nagasaki Universities in April 2016.
-Supervision for this study is made by a cataract specialist in Kanazawa Medical University.
-About 850 participants have been examined by ophthalmologists and lens images were obtained.
-An ophthalmologist started scoring cataract severity using photographed images.
+• Ophthalmologic examinations for our cataract study using these devices were initiated in Hiroshima and Nagasaki in collaboration with ophthalmologists in Hiroshima and Nagasaki Universities in April 2016.
+Supervision for this study is made by a cataract specialist and scoring of cataract severity will be made by the same person using photographed images.
+Approximately 600 participants have been examined by ophthalmologists and their lens images were obtained.